terencevs/WindowsServiceWebControl/README.md

 * http://{servicehost}:8081/service/{host}/{service_name}/restart

 ### Installing Service
-To run the serice in command line and not install it simply double click on the executable.
+To run the service in command line and not install it simply double click on the executable.
 To install the service simple run the following command from cmd: (run as administrator)
 ```
 WindowsServiceWebControl install